pic-protocol/pic-spec/draft/0.1/pic-spec.md

 ## 1. Introduction

+This section defines the scope, applicability, and conventions used throughout the specification.

 ### 1.1 Scope

 This specification defines the Provenance Identity Continuity (PIC) Model for distributed execution systems.
 The specification includes: